owncloud/ocis/docs/ocis/migration.md

 ## Migration

 The migration happens in subsequent stages while the service is online.
+First all users need to migrate to the new architecture, then the data on disk can be migrated user by user by switching the storage driver.

 ### User Stories
 As an admin I need to avoid downtime.